Select Page

 Like the idea of studying abroad, but not sure about committing to a full university course straightaway?

-If you’d like to test the waters before diving in, you can study in Australia or New Zealand you can study for four or for eight months with Tester Semester.
+If you’d like to get a taste of studying at university in Australia or New Zealand, rather than enrolling on a full degree, you can study for four, or for eight, months with Tester Semester or on Exchange.

 Tester Semester

 Tester Semester requires you to take three or four courses per semester.
-If you know that you want to get involved in lots of extracurricular activities during your overseas study – sport, travelling, student clubs and societies and so forth – you might go for three courses, to ensure that you have a lighter workload and therefore time to do everything else you want to do!
-If you are using Tester Semester as a trial run for university, or you need to use your credits toward a degree back in the UK or elsewhere, you might prefer to take four courses.
+If you want to get involved in lots of extracurricular activities at university – sport, travelling, student clubs and societies and so forth – you might go for three courses, to ensure that you have a lighter workload and therefore time to do everything else.
+If you are using it as a trial run for university, or you need to use your academic credits toward a degree in the UK or elsewhere, you might prefer to take four.

 Why take Tester Semester?

 Tester Semester allows you to add overseas study to your list of life experiences.
-It will give academic (as well as geographical) breadth to your studies, as you’ll have the chance to take courses not typically offered in the UK, or which are taught from a different perspective.
+It will give academic (as well as geographical) breadth to your studies, as you’ll have the chance to take courses that might not typically be offered in the UK, or which are taught from a different, fresh, perspective.

-Tester Semester also provides all the benefits of studying abroad – the chance to experience a different culture and lifestyle; to travel and try new things; to develop your initiative and self-confidence; and to give your CV a point of difference – without the need to commit to a whole qualification overseas.
+Tester Semester also provides all the benefits of studying abroad – the chance to experience a different culture and lifestyle; to travel and try new things; to develop your initiative and self-confidence; to give your CV a point of difference – without you having to commit to doing a whole qualification overseas.

-Tester Semester in Australia and New Zealand is a particularly great option for anyone who loves sport.
-It offers students training and competing in sports including rugby union, rugby league, cricket, netball, rowing, swimming, athletics and cycling (among others) the chance to experience great facilities, a sports-mad culture, a climate conducive to being outside a lot and training methods considered among the world’s best, all at the same time as studying.
+It’s a great option for anyone who loves sport.
+Whether you are into running, rugby union, rugby league, cricket, netball, rowing, swimming, athletics or cycling, during a Tester Semester you’ll get the chance to experience great facilities, a sports-mad culture, a climate that’s conducive to being outside a lot and training methods considered among the world’s best, all at the same time as studying.

-Outside of the extra-curricular, Tester Semester is a valuable opportunity to experience studying at university level and to try out different academic subjects before you commit to a full degree, wherever that degree might be.
+Outside of the extra-curricular, Tester Semester is a valuable opportunity to experience study at university level and to try out different academic subjects, before you commit to a full degree.

 Who can take a Tester Semester?

 Tester Semester can form part of a gap year after leaving school.
-You would enrol from February – June the year after getting your A-level or equivalent exam results.
-The flexibility of Tester Semester – being able to take a wide variety of courses from different areas of a university – means that is a great way of trying different degree subjects, but it is also a great way of testing to see how you get on with university as a whole.
+The flexibility of Tester Semester, which allows you to take a wide variety of courses from different areas of the university, means it is a great way to try out different degree subjects, but it is also a great chance to see how you get on with university more generally.

-If, during your Tester Semester, you love studying overseas and want to stay on and complete your degree, it’s straightforward to convert to a full degree (this is something Study Options would help you with).
+If, during your Tester Semester, you find you love studying overseas and want to stay to complete a degree, it’s straightforward to convert to a full degree programme (this is something Study Options can help you with).

-If you decide you want to come home and enrol at a UK university instead, you will be returning with experiences and insights gained during that term overseas that will serve you well going forward in other university applications, job applications and life in general!
+If you decide you’d rather come back and enrol at a UK university, you will be returning home having amassed experiences and insights during your university term overseas that should serve you well going forward, in other university applications, job applications and life in general!

 The Practicalities